-Julia is a high-level, high-performance dynamic programming language for technical computing.
+Julia is an open source, high-level, high-performance dynamic programming language for technical computing.

 Ranked in these QuestionsQuestion Ranking

 Julia runs almost as fast as (and in fact in some cases faster than) C code.

 Dynamic and high level, but does not isolate the user from properly thinking about types.
 Can do explicit type signatures which is great for teaching structured thinking.

 Out of the box Julia has a very good Read-Eval-Print-Loop, which both completes functions and types, as well as completion based on history of previous statements.
 It integrates well with the shell and has an excellent online help system.

 Julia code is easy to read and avoid a lot of unnecessary special symbols and fluff.
 It uses newline to end statements and "end" to end blocks so there is no need for lots of semicolons and curly braces.
 It is regular in that unless it is a variable assignment, function name always comes first.
 No need to be confused about whether something is a method on an object or a free function.

 Unlike Python and Ruby, since you can annotate the types a function operates on, you can overload function names, so that you can use the same function name for many data types.
 So you can keep simple descriptive function names and not have to invent artificial function names to separate them from the type they operate on.